 Hancock County, Administrative county in northern Iowa, United States

-The county was founded in 1851 and named after John Hancock, a signer of the Declaration of Independence.
-Its establishment was part of the early settlement of the Midwest.
+The county was established in 1851 and named after John Hancock, a signer of the American Declaration of Independence.
+Its early growth was tied to farming settlers who moved into the region during the mid-19th century.

 The community of curious travelers